justisGipson/google_cert/configuration_management_and_the_cloud/week_two/README.md

 When setting up Puppet, we usually have a default node definition that lists the classes that should be included for all the nodes.

 Below example is the default node with two classes, the sudo class and the ntp class.
+For the ntp class, we're setting an additional servers parameter that lists the servers we can use to get the network time.

 ```puppet